v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 ### Task 3 – Prepare for Microsoft Azure Active Directory

-Azure Active Directory is needed to perform several configuration steps when installing Microsoft 365.
-To access Azure Active Directory, you must first prepare for it by performing the following tasks: installing installing the Windows Azure Active Directory PowerShell Module.

-- **Install the Windows Azure Active Directory PowerShell Module.** To manage users and organization settings in Microsoft 365 through Windows PowerShell, you must first install the Azure Active Directory PowerShell Module.
-This can simply be installed through PowerShell itself.
-This module allows you to perform many of the Microsoft 365 user and organization administration tasks through PowerShell.
+Azure Active Directory is required to perform several configuration steps when installing Microsoft 365.
+Because several of these steps must be performed using Windows PowerShell, you should begin by installing the Azure Active Directory PowerShell module.
+This module can simply be installed through PowerShell itself.
+It allows you to perform many of the Microsoft 365 user and organization administration tasks through PowerShell.
 It’s great for bulk tasks such as password resets, password policies, license management and reporting, and so on.

-1. On LON-DC1, You must now open **Windows PowerShell**.
+1. On LON-DC1, you must now open **Windows PowerShell**.
 Select the magnifying glass (Search) icon on the taskbar at the bottom of the screen and type **powershell** in the Search box that appears.
-In the list of search results, right-click on **Windows PowerShell** (do not select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu that appears or while highlightening **PowerShell .
+In the list of search results, right-click on **Windows PowerShell** (do not select Windows PowerShell ISE) and select **Run as administrator** in the drop-down menu.

 2. Maximize your PowerShell window.
 In **Windows PowerShell**, at the command prompt type the following command and then press Enter: